AdobeDocs/experience-manager-learn.en/help/foundation/authentication/set-up-public-private-keys-for-use-with-aem-and-adobe-io.md

 ## Adding the keystore to AEM {#adding-the-keystore-to-aem}

 AEM uses the generated **private key** to securely communicate with Adobe I/O and other web services.
-In order for the private key to be accessible to AEM, it must be installed into an AEM user's keystore.
+For the private key to be accessible to AEM, it must be installed into an AEM user's keystore.

 Navigate to **AEM &gt; [!UICONTROL Tools] &gt; [!UICONTROL Security] &gt; [!UICONTROL Users]** and **edit the user** the private key is to be associated with.